 On Digital Inspiration you'll find how to guides around getting the maximum advantage out of software tools, web technologies, and mobile apps.

-Not strictly a web design blog, but a good resource to keep handy.
+Not strictly a design blog, but a good resource to keep handy.

 Just like writers get writer's block, you might at times feel uninspired.

 At those times, the best thing we like to do is browse through a number of great, inspiring web designs.
 These usually get our creative juices flowing.
-The Best Designs is a web design inspiration site which can kick off your creative process in various awesome directions.
+The Best Designs is an inspiration site which can kick off your creative process in various awesome directions.

 Keep it on your inspirations list.